 The great thing about stem cells is that they can be extracted from a number of sources, like embryo, umbilical cord, cord blood, placenta, bone marrow, teeth, etc. The most abundant source of stem cells is the placenta (chorion & decidua), amniotic sac and amniotic fluid.
 For other sources, click here

 At Reelabs, we have successfully treated over 5,000 patients from all walks of life.
-Many of them have given up on all hope of ever getting better.
+Many of them had even given up on any hope of ever getting better.
 You can find out more on this by going through our patient testimonials.

 What are the benefits of Stem Cells?

 - They are non-toxic and devoid of side effects compared to its toxic drug counterparts.

 - Their use for therapeutic purposes can ensure lower treatment costs and promote longer lives.

 - Stem cell therapy addresses both better treatment giving longer life, and lower costs.